-From the 2011-12 income year, depreciation on buildings has reduced to 0% where buildings have an estimated useful life of 50 years or more.
+From the 2011-12 income year, depreciation on buildings reduced to 0% for buildings with an estimated useful life of 50 years or more.

 This applies to both commercial and residential properties including leasehold property.
 For more information see page 12.